esovetkin/jbs/docs/help_do.md

 }
 ```

-`with` also supports namespace-qualified module references when you import a module alias first:
+`with` also supports namespace-qualified module references after you import a module alias:

 ```jbs
 use test_lib